-Operations to protect the 2013 brood year of fall Chinook salmon in the Hanford Reach were highly successful.
-While the minimum flow requirement during the Post-Hatch Period was exceeded for three brief periods in December, all remaining discharge constraints were met during the Spawning, Pre-Hatch, and Emergence periods.
+Operations to protect the 2014 brood year of fall Chinook salmon in the Hanford Reach were highly successful.
+While the minimum flow requirement during the Post-Hatch Period was exceeded for one two-hour period in December and one daily delta constraint was exceeded by 5.6 kcfs, all remaining discharge constraints were met during the Spawning, Pre-Hatch, and Emergence periods.
 This continues the trend of high performance that began with the 2006 brood year and is significantly greater than the historical mean under the HRFCPPA (93% constraints met or minor exceedances).
 This is particularly noteworthy given that the signatories to the HRFCPPA did not anticipate nor does the agreement require perfect compliance with constraints at all times.
 Section C.5(c) clearly reflects this important consideration: